Valentino, Italian haute couture ‘emperor’ who painted fashion red, dies at 93

 ‘I love beauty’

-Valentino ranked alongside Giorgio Armani and Karl Lagerfeld as the last of a leading generation of designers, from an era before fashion became a highly commercial industry run as much by financiers and marketing executives as by couturiers.
+Valentino ranked alongside Armani and German designer Karl Lagerfeld as the last of a leading generation of designers, from an era before fashion became a highly commercial industry run as much by financiers and marketing executives as by couturiers.

 Scaling the heights of high fashion, he was the first Italian to feature on the exclusive Paris haute couture catwalks.

-Valentino would eventually design Elizabeth Taylor's wedding gown, and was the first choice for numerous Oscar winners, including Sharon Stone and Penelope Cruz.
+Valentino would eventually design British-American actress Elizabeth Taylor’s wedding gown, and was the first choice for numerous Oscar winners, including American actress Sharon Stone and Spanish actress Penelope Cruz.

-The designer, who also dressed Jackie Kennedy, created a business empire under his own name before selling it off ahead of his retirement, in 2008.
+The designer, who also dressed former US first lady Jacqueline Kennedy, created a business empire under his own name before selling it off ahead of his retirement, in 2008.

 'You need a lot of patience'